-The more necessary the object, the more disastrous its abuse.
-The majority of people’s misfortunes come from abusing the most precious tool of life—reason.
+The more necessary the object, the more ruinous its abuse.
+Most of people’s misfortunes come from abusing the most precious tool of life—reason.

 God gave us his spirit—reason—so that we could understand and fulfill his will; but we are using this spirit to fulfill our own wills.

-By becoming a servant of vice, an instrument of passions and a defender of falsehood, reason not only becomes corrupted but becomes sick, losing its ability to differentiate between what is true and false, good and evil, righteous and unrighteous.
+By becoming a servant of vice, an instrument of the passions and a defender of falsehood, reason is not merely corrupted, it is crippled as well, losing its ability to differentiate between what is true and false, good and evil, righteous and unrighteous.

 — Channing